GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 ---
 title: "1D and 2D Fourier Transforms"
 date: 2021-05-17T14:22:03-04:00
-tags: ["image processing"]
+tags: ["Image Processing", "Fourier Transforms"]
 draft: false
 description: "Concepts and math behind 1D and 2D discrete Fourier Transforms for signal and image analysis.
-Overview of mathmatical steps, post-processing, assumptions, and reading of phase and magnitude plots."
+Overview of mathematical steps, post-processing, assumptions, and reading of phase and magnitude plots."
 ---

 - [Fourier Transforms: A Pattern-Based Perspective](#fourier-transforms-a-pattern-based-perspective)